-Not necessary but I did.
-It doesn’t hurt to shift the flour.
-My Kitchen Aid doesn’t have to work too hard.
+Not necessary, but I did.
+It doesn’t hurt to sift the flour thus my Kitchen Aid doesn’t have to work too hard.

 I did but you don’t have to.
-The cocoa is so fine but if you notice it has some clumps.
-So again it doesn’t hurt to sift it.
+The cocoa is so fine, but if you notice it has some lumps then it is best to sift it.